The pandemic continues to cause unprecedented disruption across industries worldwide.

 The global pasta market reached a value of US$ 21.8 Billion in 2020.
-Looking forward, IMARC Group expects the market to exhibit stable growth during 2021-2026.
-Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end-use industries.
+Looking forward, IMARC Group expects the market to reach a value of US$ 24.7 Billion by 2026.
+Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic.
 These insights are included in the report as a major market contributor.

 Pasta is a traditional Italian dish and represents one of the most accessible and healthy carbohydrate-rich foods.
 It is made from unleavened dough consisting of wheat durum flour and water or eggs.
 There is a large variety of pasta and it is usually available in different sizes and shapes.
 It can be added to soups; boiled and served with a sauce; served cold with other ingredients in a salad; and stuffed with meat, cheese or vegetables and then boiled and baked.
 The consumption of pasta has increased among the health-conscious consumers around the world as it is cholesterol-free and low in sodium.